 Frequently Asked Questions

-- Non-government organizations that can demonstrate partnership or support from an Aboriginal or community governing authority.
+Non-government organizations that demonstrate Indigenous outreach and have formed partnerships or receive support from an Indigenous or community governing authority.

 If there are multiple competing projects, and there is insufficient funding to provide support for each project, priority will be given to projects that:

-- decrease dependence on one source of funding and shift financial support for program implementation to a new funding stream
+- Project planners can identify more than one source of funding and can shift financial support for project implementation to new funding streams.

 Organizations may submit as many applications as they want.
 However, there is no guarantee that all applications submitted from one organization will be funded due to competing proposals and limited funding availability.